Manheim Twp. superintendent discusses parents' concerns over book at school board meeting

 What happened: During this nonvoting work session, Superintendent Robin Felty discussed parents’ concerns about what they called a sexually explicit book — “Identical,” by Ellen Hopkins.
 Felty said policies exist to deal with the issue.
-As part of the process, she said, it was recommended that the book, which has been checked out twice since 2009, remain in the library.
+As part of the process, she said, the district Advisory Review Committee recommended that the book, which has been checked out twice since 2009, remain in the library.
 She said any parent who objects may opt out their child from borrowing the book.
-The board will vote on the recommendation June 15, when a two-thirds vote will be needed to retain the book.
+The board planned to vote on the recommendation June 15, with a two-thirds vote needed to retain the book.

-Board comments: Four of the board’s nine members — Keith Krueger, Michael Landis, April Weaver, Kim Romano — seemed to think the book should be removed from the library.
+Board comments: Four of the board’s nine members — Keith Krueger, Michael Landis, April Weaver, Kim Romano — offered suggestions for how the board could consider the challenge.
 Nikki Rivera said it should not be removed.
 Stephen Grosh said he would reserve his opinion until the next meeting.
-JoAnn Hentz said she would like to know the opinion of the administration, noting it’s not the board’s responsibility to ban books.
 Landis concluded the discussion, noting that in today’s climate book banning is nearly impossible.
 “There’s plenty of access to this book.
 The public should think about that.”

-Public comments: Karen Morrisette, a Manheim Township teacher for 22 years and a parent, said it’s illegal to transmit sexual content to students under age 16.
+Public comments: Karen Morrisette, a parent and a teacher for 22 years in another district, said it’s illegal to transmit sexual content to students under age 16.
 She said she read the book and that the “f-word” is used 169 times.
 “It should be prohibited by law.”
 Julie Diener, whose son Mark brought the book to the board’s attention but could not be at the meeting because he was out of town, said the book includes pornography.
 “I wanted to leave when my son read from it (at a previous meeting).”
 Diener added, “I’m not a book banner, but we’re all censoring to a degree.
 There needs to be a line drawn in the sand.”

 More: Parent Sara Woodbury, a school board candidate who spoke at the May 11 meeting on banning books, chimed in again.
 “The focus should remain on the rigorous process MTSD has in place for anyone who wishes to challenge books or other materials and for adjudication of that challenge.”